 Safety Tips to Brake Properly in Different Conditions

-Even though anti-lock brakes reduce collisions, you still need to follow safety tips when driving in certain conditions.
+Even though anti-lock brakes reduce mishaps, you still need to follow safety tips when driving in certain conditions.
 These safety tips will further reduce the likelihood that you’ll be in an accident.

-When driving on a wet ice road, you’ll need to take special care to avoid an accident.
-Brake gently on a damp ice road.
-Also, if you’re about to go around a bend, brake on the straight, this will slow your vehicle down, making it easier to control.
+When driving on a slippery road, you’ll need to take special care to avoid an accident.
+Brake gently on a wet, icy road.
+Also, if you’re about to go around a bend, brake on the straight.
+This will power your vehicle down, making it easier to control.

-You will also encounter some wet roads from time to time.
-If hydroplaning is a cause for concern on them, you can avoid this by driving and braking in the tracks in front of you and avoiding puddles if possible.
+You will also encounter wet roads from time to time.
+If hydroplaning is a cause for concern, you can avoid this by driving and braking in the tracks in front of you and avoiding puddles if possible.

-You also might skid when driving on wet roads.
+You also might skid when driving on a wet, slippery road.
 Fight off the urge to brake when this happens.
-Instead, remove your foot from the accelerator.
+Instead, remove your foot from the accelerator, letting your auto power down naturally.
 Then, move your steering wheel in the desired direction.
 Your vehicle will begin to travel in a straight line again if you use this strategy.

 Your vehicle’s ABS helps you stay safe on the road, but it can’t do it all.
 You also need to follow safety tips to avoid accidents.
 Between these tips and the anti-lock brakes, you are much less likely to suffer from injuries due to a severe car accident.

-Freeway Insurance can help you make the process fast and easy if you’re ready to get back on the road.
-The best part is you could save up to $839*.
-Don’t wait any longer, start your quote online, over the phone, or visit one of our offices today.
+Freeway Insurance can help you make the process of finding car insurance online fast and easy if you’re ready to get on the road.
+Compare rates from top providers and save on your car insurance.
+Don’t wait any longer, start your quote online, over the phone at (800) 777-5620 or visit one of our offices today.